Monique Gignac, PhD, Institute for Work & Health

 Sarah Jenner is the executive director of Mindful Employer Canada and principal of Sarah Jenner Consulting.
 She is a workplace mental health aficionado who strives to continually support people-leaders across Canada to feel confident and competent addressing workplace issues.
 Jenner has engaged hundreds of people-leaders across Canada in conversations about how they can improve workplace mental health while upholding the dignity and respect of all parties and meeting job expectations.
 Jenner also works with leaders to explore their development goals while supporting their own mental health.

-Julie Kelndorfer, MS Society of Canada
+Julie Kelndorfer, MS Canada

 Kelndorfer was the co-venue lead for the University Team Village for the IAAF World Championships in Athletics.
 In this volunteer role, she managed a successful venue for almost one month for hundreds of volunteers, athletes and the British royalty who toured the village.
 Kelndorfer is also a volunteer on the organizing committee for the local MS bike tour fundraising campaign, and a council member of the Alberta Health Services Provincial Advisory Council on Seniors and Continuing Care.